ministryofjustice/mkdocs-tech-docs-template/docs/README.md

     This template is under construction and should only be used for prototyping

-The MkDocs Tech Docs Template is an [MkDocs Template](https://www.mkdocs.org/) that you can use to build technical documentation with a GOV.UK style.
+The MkDocs Tech Docs Template is an [MkDocs theme](https://www.mkdocs.org/) that you can use to build technical documentation with a GOV.UK style.
 For a demo visit [mkdocs-tech-docs-template](https://ministryofjustice.github.io/mkdocs-tech-docs-template/).

 The MkDocs Tech Docs Template is a python-based alternative to the ruby-based Middleman [Tech Docs Template](https://github.com/alphagov/tech-docs-template) with the following benefits:

 - simple to setup, use and customise
-- uses the [MkDocs Materials theme](https://squidfunk.github.io/mkdocs-material/) and all it's associated features
+- exploits the [MkDocs Materials theme](https://squidfunk.github.io/mkdocs-material/) and all it's associated features
 - compatible with the vast and growing ecosystem of [MkDocs Plugins](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Plugins)
-- unified tech stack for python-based teams
+- unified tech stack for python-based teams and projects
+- easy to upgrade as new versions of the theme are released

-You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not:
+You’re welcome to use the MkDocs Tech Docs Template even if your service isn’t considered part of GOV.UK, but your site or service must not:

 - identify itself as being part of GOV.UK
 - use the crown or GOV.UK logotype in the header